 Native to Australia, this tree was first discovered by Captain Cook's sailors in the 18th century.
 They brewed a tea with its leaves to fight scurvy, hence the plant's common name.
 Research has proved that Tea Tree has powerful anti microbial and anti fungal effects.

 I have used Tea Tree for a variety of first aid issues.
 My husband had an infected ingrown toe nail that was causing a lot of pain.
 The area was very inflamed and obviously infected (lots of pus present).
 I put a drop of tea tree onto a Q Tip and applied it directly to the area; we did this morning and night for a day or two.
-Within the first 24hrs the pus had visibly reduced and the swelling had calmed down.
+Within 24hrs the pus had visibly reduced and the swelling had calmed down.
 Within 2 days the infection had completely cleared up and the area looked as good as new.

 I also had great luck with Tea Tree mixed in a Jojoba carrier for an anti fungal rash I has on my neck and face last year.
 I blended up a 5% dilution and applied liberally 3 times a day.
 Within a couple of days the rash had disappeared.
 Other uses are applying onto cuts, wounds, abrasions and insect bites.
 A great book to learn more about the wonderful healing properties of this oil 'Tea Tree Oil First Aid Handbook - 101 Ways to Use Tea Tree Oil by Cynthia B. Olsen and it's true, the uses go on and on.